jlesage/docker-baseimage-gui/README.md

   Priority at which the X application should run.
 A niceness value of −20 is the highest priority and 19 is the lowest priority.
 By default, niceness is not set, meaning that the default niceness of 0 is used.
+  **NOTE**: A negative niceness (priority increase) usually requires additional permissions.
+In this case, the container should be run with the docker option `--cap-add=SYS_NICE`.

 ## Config Directory
 Inside the container, the application's configuration should be stored in the